amw-zero/concerning_quality/_posts/2021-11-26-refinement.md

 Design patterns and architecture might not be the answer to this problem - actually separating specification and implementation may be the path to a better development experience.

 ---

+# Leftover from Refactoring

+(*
+This is the definition of refactoring, and that's is exactly what's going on here.
+This version has the same external behavior as the first (at least it seems that way), but its structure has changed - the concept of a server was introduced, for whatever technical reason, and `placeOrder` now talks to it instead of just pushing to a member array directly.
+This is similar to the well-known [Extract Method](https://refactoring.guru/extract-method) refactoring, but the argument has to be serialized and deserialized since the method in this case represents a separate server process.*)

+How do we actually know that `BakeryBusinessWithServer` truly has the same behavior as `BakeryBusiness` though?
+What if `JSON.stringify` and `JSON.parse` were functions that we wrote?
+Do we trust ourselves to have handled all of the intricacies of data serialization properly?
+Most conversations about refactoring also speak of using tests to ensure that the behavior does in fact stay the same.
+You can imagine a set of tests that we'd have for the first example.
+If these tests pass after the refactor, the presumption is that the new implementation didn't change any behavior.

+This is where I want to introduce the concept of refinement.

+Refinement is also about code transformation that preserves behavior,

+I think almost everyone has heard of refactoring, whereas refinement is something that's only really discussed in the verification community.
+The ideas are subtly different, but there is also a lot of overlap, the most obvious being that they are both methods of transforming programs while keeping the behavior the same.
+Refactoring is more concrete, focusing on transformations between working programs.
+Refinement is a generalization of this, and is able to handle transformations between nondeterministic specifications and working programs.
+It's also able to handle programs that do _less_ than the program that they are refining, which is probably the biggest distinction.

+The most important thing to understand about refinement is that it's meant to mean the opposite of _abstraction_.
+Something that's abstract might leave out a bunch of details, where a refinement fills in those details while preserving the original idea.
+In the case of our two bakery models, the first model is the abstraction while the second adds the technical details of a client-server architecture.
+Refactoring can also be performed to add details

 # Closing